It’s definitely nice to be back in the kitchen and baking again! I haven’t made any macarons since I baked large batches of rose and lavender macarons

 60 g (1/4 cup) heavy cream

-I tend to have leftover buttercream after filling one batch of macarons, but the great thing about buttercream is that it stores well.
-Buttercream can be stored in an air-tight container in the refrigerator for a few days, or in the freezer for a few months.
-To reuse the buttercream, simply whip it in the bowl of a stand mixer until it comes to the right consistency.
+There may be leftovers of both the buttercream and ganache after filling the macarons, but they both store well.
+Buttercreams can be stored in an air-tight container in the refrigerator for a few days, or in the freezer for a few months.
+To reuse the buttercream, simply whip it in the bowl of a stand mixer until it comes to the right consistency–this is especially important because of the moisture from the pumpkin.

-Prepare the buttercreams: Place the buttercreams in the refrigerator if they are too soft to work with.
-When ready to use, transfer each buttercream to a piping bag.
+Prepare the fillings: Place the buttercream and ganache in the refrigerator if they are too soft to work with.
+When ready to use, transfer each filling to a piping bag.

 Mature the macarons: Place the macarons in an air-tight container in the refrigerator for 24 hours (to allow the flavor and moisture of the filling to infuse into the cookies).
 Allow the macarons to come to room temperature before serving.